lrdj/humansystems.io/XD/index.md

 Regroup your team in one of two locations.
 Either the café in the basement next to the exit, or the "Balcony Café" (see map).

 Please all chip in and buy your two colleagues who went to the viewing platform a cake.
 Or two cakes.
-They have now walked the whole length of the museum and will need a boost to be able to tell the team about all things they have not seen
+They have now walked the whole length of the museum and will need a boost to be able to tell the team about all things they have seen.

-_[Time check: About 45 minutes from leaving the 3
-Sisters, team captains (or team time-keeper - need to assign - should start gathering their teams in the café]_

 ## Task 5

-As a team (or two tables if your team is very large)

-please discuss the following:
+As a team (or two tables if your team is very large) please discuss the following question:

 The Museum is filled with objects that are purely artistic, ethnographic or commercial.
-Have you seen an object today whose success during its lifetime could be described in terms of:
+Have you seen an object today whose success could be described in terms of:

-1. Why did people really like it, want it or buy it? (was it desirable?
-Why?)
+1. Why did people really like it, want it or buy it? (was it **desirable?** Why?)
-2. How was the creation of this object technically feasible (was it cutting edge tech?
+2. How was the creation of this object technically **feasible** (was it cutting edge tech?
 A new use of old tech?
 A creative approach to a physical or mechanical problem?)
 Did tech cause its downfall?
-3. If it was a hard to make object, either because it was large, or complex, or used rare materials etc, to what degree did it succeed (or fail) because of its financial viability?
+3. If it was a hard to make object, either because it was large, or complex, or used rare materials etc, to what degree did it succeed (or fail) because of it was financially **viable**?

-As an example, there is a fragment of a steel girder from the bridge _"over the silvery Tay"_ in the "Industry and Empire" galleries.
+As an example, there is a fragment of a steel girder from the bridge _"over the silvery Tay"_ in the _"Industry and Empire"_ galleries.
 The story of that girder could be told in three chapters, following the themes above.

 Please think of an object in the Museum and describe it in those terms.

 ## Task 6

+As a team please discuss the following question:

 Something in this museum of interesting things was more interesting than the other things.
 Assuming you could have anything in the museum to take home with you, what would it be?